 At eight o’clock, Professor Ernst Lebrun also called the police, to report that he’d heard a noise behind his house and that, upon investigation, he’d discovered an aluminum briefcase on the ground, open and empty.

-Sheriff Rhonda White was still in the hospital, heavily sedated (and guarded), so retired former sheriff Phil Baxter agreed to help out, and he went from the town to the college campus in one of the police cars.
+Sheriff Rhonda White was still in the hospital, heavily sedated (and guarded), so Phil Baxter, the retired former sheriff, agreed to help out.
+He went from the town to the college campus in one of the police cars.

 Several hours later, when Phil Baxter returned to his house, we were waiting in his kitchen.

-We’d found three guns in the house — two handguns and a rifle.
-They were lined up on the kitchen table, with the bullets and magazines beside them.
+We’d found three guns in the house – two handguns and a rifle.
+They were lined up on the kitchen table, with the ammunition beside them.
 He was a pro, after all, and I wanted him to know, immediately, that there were no loaded weapons in the house.

 Other than mine, which was in my hand.